Almost Grown (TV series)

 Almost Grown is an American drama television series about a couple, played by Tim Daly and Eve Gordon, whose lives are explored during three time periods of their lives.
 The series was well received by critics, but aired for only 9 out of 13 episodes from November 27, 1988, until February 20, 1989, on CBS due to low ratings – running in the same timeslot as Monday Night Football and The NBC Monday Movie.

-The series was co-created by David Chase.
+The series was co-created by David Chase, who would later create The Sopranos.
+Despite this and the later fame of Daly and Marcia Cross, the series has never been distributed outside of its original network run.